Inner Wheel U.S.A., Inc.

 Question: What is the scope of Inner Wheel?

-Answer: There are Inner Wheel Clubs in 103 countries throughout the world. a member of one club is always welcome as a visitor in another club.
+Answer: There are Inner Wheel Clubs in 100 countries throughout the world.
+A member of one club is always welcome as a visitor in another club.

 Question: How is a club organized?